How is your health data used?

-PIONEER uses huge amounts of health data from hundreds of thousands of members of the public, therefore it is vital that we talk openly about the work that we’re doing.
+PIONEER uses huge amounts of health data from millions of members of the public, therefore it is vital that we talk openly about the work that we’re doing.
 Not only is it right to engage with the members of the public whose data is held, it is also very valuable in shaping the research in line with the public’s best interests.

-Through a variety of engagement and involvement activities, we will reach out to people all across the Midlands – seeking patients’ insights, needs and experiences.
+Through a variety of engagement and involvement activities, we are reaching out to people all across the Midlands – seeking patients’ insights, needs and experiences.
 In doing so, we hope to build trust and enthusiasm for the great potential that health data research and innovation offers.

-To apply, please download the following documents and return to Laura Forty :
+To apply, please download the following documents and return to the PIONEER team: